-Australia defiant on WTO cigarette challengeMay 25th, 2012 in Health /
+Australia defiant on WTO cigarette challengeMay 25, 2012 in Medicine & Health / Health

 Australia said Friday it would "vigorously defend" itself against complaints about its plan for plain cigarette packaging made by Honduras and Ukraine to the World Trade Organisation.

 The action was launched by Ukraine at the WTO in March and Honduras joined the following month, according to the global trade arbiter.

 "We'll be vigorously defending any WTO actions -- our steps aren't anti-trade, they're anti-cancer," a spokeswoman for Attorney-General Nicola Roxon told AFP.

 If the dispute cannot be resolved through consultation Ukraine and Honduras can request formal adjudication through a WTO panel, which could force Canberra to scrap the legislation.

 The cigarettes packaging plan is also currently subject to a challenge by several tobacco giants in Australia's High Court.
 Hearings concluded last month but a ruling is yet to be delivered.